 'Brain Food' is an important part of our day at St. Mary's.
 Teachers encourage the children to eat fruit and vegetable snacks at set times during the day to aid concentration.
 Water bottles are also essential and our children are encouraged to have a water bottle with them in the classroom and at specialist classes so they can drink throughout the day.

 We promote messages for healthy living: Tap into Water Everyday / Plant Fruit and Veg in your Lunch box / Limit 'Occasionally' Foods / Move, Play & Go / Stride and Ride / Turn Off, Switch to Play.

 The House competition has been in operation for a number of years and is a points based competition.
 All students are allocated a House colour (Red, Blue, Green or Yellow).
 Children are encouraged to participate in competitions for House points.
 These competitions may include cultural events, such as National Anthem singing competition, or and athletic competition such as House Relay competition.
 These competitions are usually run at lunch time.
 Houses can also win points for maintaining the tidiest yard area.
 All children are encouraged to participate in this aspect of the House Competition.
-Children may also win points for being involved in school based activities as well as out of school activities eg. Altona Festival.
+Children may also win points for being involved in school based activities.
 Children are also expected to attend House meetings one or twice per term.
 The House with the most points at the end of the year has the House name engraved on the Cup.

 INTER SCHOOL SPORT

 Senior students participate in the Altona District School Sports Association (ADSSA) competitions: